Category Overview

 Project Highlights

-State Parks will use this grant to remove invasive plants in the rare and high-quality forest and grassland habitats in the 176-acre Hope Island Natural Area Preserve.
-The natural area is dominated by two Douglas fir-western hemlock forest communities and a rare Pacific madrone forest community.
-These forests have been recognized as some of the best examples of lowland, old-growth forest in the Puget Trough ecoregions.
-Infestation of English holly and spurge laurel threaten the integrity of the ecosystems on the island.
-State Parks also will remove invasive plants encroaching on the globally rare grassland and bald plant community around the southwest coastline.
+Washington State Parks will use this grant to restore the rare and high-quality forest and grassland habitats in Hope Island Natural Area Preserve in Skagit County.
+The 176 acre Hope Island NAP is dominated by two Douglas-fir-western hemlock forest communities matrixed with a rare Pacific madrone forest community, in a mosaic of old growth and maturing second growth arising from past fires and wind events.
+These forests have been recognized as some of the best examples of lowland old growth forest in the Puget Trough ecoregion.
+Past surveys found an emerging infestation of English holly and spurge laurel, two invasive plants that threaten the integrity of the ecosystems on the island.
+The globally rare grassland and bald plant community around the southwest coastline is threatened by invasive plants as well as encroachment of Douglas-fir due to fire suppression.
+Restoration work will focus primarily on controlling invasive plants.
+The primary habitats to be restored are forest and grassland.